County approves $3.7 million soccer complex plan - Lagniappe Mobile

 The county spent close to $500,000 performing environmental and economic evaluations of the proposal before the $20 million idea was nixed in 2016 over concerns that borrowing the money needed to construct it would put a burden on taxpayers.

-The new plan has a smaller price tag but also fewer amenities and a smaller footprint, but Hudson said it will still have state-of-the-art fields, be able to support local youth programs and eventually help bring in competitive tournaments.
+The new plan has a smaller price tag, but also fewer amenities and a smaller footprint.
+Hudson said it will still have state-of-the-art fields, be able to support local youth programs and eventually help bring in competitive tournaments.

 “When it’s finished and all is completed it will have the same layout, with some minor modifications to the entrance roads, but we will not be purchasing the property that was originally planned for the future development of a water park and a natatorium,” she said.